1. 2022 Grant Application – Coming November 1st!

 Grant Evaluation Template

 Complete the Grant Evaluation Template and upload here.
 The Planned Outcomes listed on this Template must match those listed in your response to the narrative above in which you specified 1-3 outcomes for your funded grant.
 Indicate at least one action step, performance measure, timeline, and Performance Success Indicator for each Planned Outcome.
 You may have several action steps, etc. for each Planned Outcome.
 Please list and provide details for each.

 Upload a list of board members and affiliations; do not include bios or photographs.

 Optional Uploads (max = 2; max file size of 10 MB each)

 You may submit up to two additional uploads.
-These are intended for documents that will help GWG better understand your project or grant request (e.g., maps, renderings).
+These are intended for documents that will help GWG better understand your grant request (e.g., maps, renderings).
 Do not attach copies of brochures, annual reports, letters of support or other general information about your organization.